DrYenyen/PPPwn-Windows-Guide-PokersKunGUI/README.md

 Then go into the *stage2* Folder
 Then depending on the firmware you are on go into the corresponding folder  (11.00 will be used here)
 ![-](imgs/8.JPG)
-Double Right click on the stage2.bin file
+Double Right click on the stage2.bin file (preferably use the stage2.bin that comes with GOLDHEN)
 ![-](imgs/9.JPG)
 The GUI is now ready to start the exploit
 ![-](imgs/10.JPG)